 Histotechnicians use precise techniques to prepare body tissues for review by a pathologist who determines whether the tissue is normal or abnormal.
 The histotechnician may assist the pathologist in tissue grossing, cutting the initial tissue for analysis, or possibly assisting in an autopsy.

-Because tissue must be handled properly from start to finish, attention to detail and strong fine motor skills are essential.
-Empathy for patient well-being and ability to manage high levels of autonomy are additional characteristics of successful histotechnicians.
-Do you have an interest in scientific procedures, health care, and helping people?
+Because you must handle tissue properly from start to finish, attention to detail and strong fine motor skills are essential.
+Empathy for patient well-being and the ability to manage high levels of autonomy are additional characteristics of successful histotechnicians.
+Do you interest in scientific procedures, health care, and helping people?
 If so, consider a career in histotechnology.